A priori bounds for 2-d generalised Parabolic Anderson Model: Acknowledgements

 \section{Acknowledgements}

 AC gratefully acknowledges support by the EPSRC through the Standard Grant “Multi-Scale Stochastic Dynamics with Fractional Noise” EP/V026100/1 and also the “Mathematics of Random Systems” CDT EP/S023925/1.
 HW was funded by the European Union (ERC, GE4SPDE, 101045082).
 GF and HW are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2044 -390685587, Mathematics Münster: Dynamics–Geometry–Structure.
+We thank Salvador Esquivel for his careful reading of a draft of the manuscript and for numerous discussions.